ĐÇżŐÎŢĎŢ´«Ă˝app

 Free Sky Observing Nights

-Join us in the Planetarium for a special extended star talk at 6:00 pm.
-We’ll discuss what is visible in the night sky that evening, with an extra focus on deep sky objects that are observable with telescopes.
-After the star talk ends around 7:15 pm, we will drive out to Washington Crossing State Park where the Amateur Astronomer’s Association of Princeton has the Simpson Observatory.
-There, we will use the historic telescopes maintained by the club to view the objects we discussed.
-For directions to the Simpson Observatory go to .
-Dress warmly, as it cools off significantly after sunset!
+Join us for a free sky observing night with the Amateur Astronomers Assoc. of Princeton!
+We start at the NJ State Museum with an extended star talk in the Planetarium.
+We'll discuss what is visible in the night sky that evening, with an extra focus on deep sky objects that are observable with telescopes.
+After the star talk ends (around 8:30 pm), we'll drive to Washington Crossing State Park, where the AAAP has the Simpson Observatory.
+We'll use the historic telescopes maintained by the club to view the objects we discussed at the Planetarium.
+If viewing conditions are poor we will stay at the Museum for a free showing of “One Sky Project.”

 small